*PANDEMIC PRECAUTIONS IN EFFECT*

 Willy's Care Cab is available during the day to shuttle patients and visitors to/from the parking lot on Fifth Avenue across from the main entrance.
 Please call 620-222-6212 for a ride.
 If no answer, please call the William Newton Hospital main line at 620-221-2300.
 Willy's Care Cab is staffed by volunteers.
 Hours vary.

-Visitors should check at the nursing station before bringing flowers, gifts, food or drink to patients.
+Visitors should check at the nurses station before bringing flowers, gifts, food, or drink to patients.
 Many patients have food restrictions or allergies.

-The hospital has a room specifically designed and furnished for patient and family privacy.
-It is located on the first floor adjacent to the surgery waiting area and emergency room.
-Patients may use the room at any time to converse with a physician, meditate, meet with a member of the clergy, grieve, meet family or friends or just get away from the medical environment for a while.
+The hospital has rooms specifically designed and furnished for patient and family privacy located inside the surgery waiting area on the first floor hallway.
+There is also an interfaith chapel located in the surgery center.
+Patients may use the rooms at any time to converse with a physician, meditate, meet with a member of the clergy, grieve, meet family or friends, or just get away from the medical environment for a while.
 Please let the nursing staff know where you will be.
 Although comfortable, the room will only hold three or four people.
 If the room is busy or access is a problem, contact the nursing staff for assistance with making other arrangements.

 Specific waiting areas have been designated for families of patients in Surgery, Intensive Care, Acute Care, Diagnostic Imaging, Family Birthing Center, and outpatient departments.
 The lobby serves as the waiting area for patients in the Emergency Department.
 During busy weekday hours, a volunteer host is on duty in the lobby and surgery waiting areas to assist family and visitors.